catamphetamine/react-pages/README.md

 One can also use the exported `wasInstantNavigation()` function (on client side) to find out if the current page was navigated to "instantly".
 This can be used, for example, to restore a "state" of a widget on instant "Back" navigation so that it renders immediately with the previously cached "results" or something.

+There's also an `canGoBackInstantly()` function (on client side) that tells if the currently page can be navigated "Back" from instantly.
+This function can be used to render a custom "Go Back" button on a page only when an instant "Back" transition could be performed.

 There's also an `isInstantBackAbleNavigation()` function (on client side) which tells if the currently ongoing navigation process is performed with `instantBack` option (for example, if `<Link instantBack/>` is clicked or `goto(location, { instantBack: true })` is called).
 It can be used in `componentWillUnmount()` to save the current page state for later restoring it if the user navigates "Back" instantly.
 </details>